Multi-granularity Interest Retrieval and Refinement Network for Long-Term User Behavior Modeling in CTR Prediction: Introduction

-In summary, our main contributions are as follows: \begin{itemize}[leftmargin=*,align=left] \item In our proposed MIRRN, MIRM constructs various queries and then obtains subsequences through a fast retrieval method.
+\begin{itemize}[leftmargin=*,align=left] \item In our proposed MIRRN, MIRM construct diverse queries based on behaviors observed at different time scales to obtain subsequences.
 This approach enables MIRM to effectively capture multi-granularity interests.
-To the best of our knowledge, we are the first to successfully model the user’s multi-granularity interests in long-term user behavior modeling problem. \item In our proposed MIRRN, BSRM adopts the target-ware position encoding and the noval multi-head Fourier transformer (MHFT) to mine sequential and interactive information.
+To the best of our knowledge, we are the first to successfully capture, refine, and integrate user’s multi-granularity interests in long-term user behavior modeling. \item In our proposed MIRRN, BSRM adopts the target-ware position encoding and the noval multi-head Fourier transformer (MHFT) to mine sequential and interactive information.
 MHFT innovatively utilizes the fast Fourier transform, matrix multiplication and multi-head mechanism to efficiently and comprehensively mine interactive information. \item Extensive experiments have demonstrated that MIRRN achieves better performance compared to state-of-the-art baselines.
 We verify the validity of each module through comprehensive ablation studies.
-Furthermore, an online A/B testing conducted on a popular music streaming app. further reinforces the effectiveness of our MIRRN in real industrial scenarios. \end{itemize}
+Furthermore, an online A/B testing conducted on the Huawei Music App further reinforces the effectiveness of MIRRN in real industrial scenarios. \end{itemize}

-\section{RELATED WORKS}
+\section{Related Works}